mackovaKris/mackovaKris.github.io/About/about.md

 main_navigation_order: 0
 ---

-### Short bio: ###
+### Short about: ###

-Hello, my name is Kristina.
-I am studying Computer Science in [FIIT STU](https://www.fiit.stuba.sk) in Bratislava.
-I have experience in web development, and I have an avid interest in video games, both playing them but also making them.
+I am student of [Faculty of Informatics and Information Technologies at the Slovak University of Technology in Bratislava](https://www.fiit.stuba.sk).

-I have an aspiration in video game design and development, and I do have some [projects](/projects) that I am working on.
+I have an aspiration in video game design and development, you can go see my [projects](/projects) that I've worked on.

-My other interests include appreciating the fine arts of cinema and literature, especially those of the sci-fi and fantasy genre, and manual crafts, such as sewing.
+My other interests include films and books, especially those of the sci-fi and fantasy genre, and creative work, such as manual crafts.

-### CV information: ###
+### CV: ###